PNNL-Comp-Mass-Spec/protein-coverage-summarizer/PeptideToProteinMapper/bin/README.md

 Use /L to create a log file, optionally specifying the file name

-Use /LogFolder to define the folder in which the log file should be created
+Use /LogDirectory to define the directory in which the log file should be created

 Use /VerboseLog to create a detailed log file